rapid7/insightconnect-plugins/google_bigquery/help.md

 #### Query

-This action is used to get all results from query.
+This action is used to get all results from a query.

 ##### Input